|Term:||Spring, Fall, Academic Year|

 UofSC students have the option to study at Aarhus for the fall or spring semester.
 The fall semester at AU takes places from late August to late January.
 The spring semester takes place from late January to late June.

-Aarhus University provides a mandatory orientation for all international students at the beginning of the term.
+Aarhus University provides an orientation for all international students at the beginning of the term.
 The Orientation (Introduction Week) includes campus tours and covers information on courses, exams, technology on campus, and Danish culture.

 Students who attend AU for a semester or longer are required to apply for an student residence permit (not a visa) prior to departing the US and upon receipt of acceptance materials from Aarhus.
 Students must apply in person at the nearest Danish Embassy which is in Washington D.C. for South Carolina Residents.